ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

     > Hi!
 I'm an external task and I'm taking precious space in your console!

 So, upon importing `grunt.loadTasks` executes provided by files functions.
 That's nice, but what's use of it for us?
-We still can't do a thing with what we actually want — to configure our tasks.
+We still can't do a thing we actually want — to configure our tasks.

 Hold my beer!

 What if I tell you that *there is a way to command our Grunt from within external configuration files*?

 `grunt.loadTasks` upon importing provides current Grunt instance as a function first argument and also binds it to `this`.

 Update our Gruntfile: